MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/create-new-module.md

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-This topic describes how to create a new module.
+This topic describes how to create a new module in Dynamics 365 Commerce.

 ## Overview

-The Microsoft Dynamics 365 Commerce Online Software Development Kit (SDK) provides an **add-module** command-line interface (CLI) command to create a new module.
-When you run the following command, you replace **MODULE\_NAME** with the name that you want to give to the new module.
+To create a new module in Commerce, the online Software Development Kit (SDK) provides the **add-module** command-line interface (CLI) command.
+When you run the command as in the following example, you replace **MODULE\_NAME** with the name that you want to give to the new module.

 **yarn msdyn365 add-module MODULE\_NAME**